fbpx

 After the episode is live, I’ll review on a quarterly basis what we can do to improve the show notes.
 This could mean category pages, finding themes in episodes to pull from, developing additional content from those episodes, and more.

 Not every single podcaster takes the steps I’ve just shared.
 Some podcasts are simply audio recordings pushed out onto players with a one-line sentence about the episode.
 The reason I include so many additional components is based on strategy.
-I’m creating promotional materials for my podcast clients because I want them to easily be able to promote their episodes.
+I’m creating promotional materials for my podcast clients because I want them to be able to promote their episodes easily.
 I also highly encourage show notes for more accessibility and resources for podcast listeners, then I recommend a website to house your show notes for the visibility of SEO.

-There are a few other services that podcast producers like myself will manage, but the services I just listed are the main per episode services that I recommend to every podcast client.
+There are a few other services that podcast producers like myself will manage, but the services I just listed are the main per-episode services that I recommend to every podcast client.

 When Should You Outsource Your Podcast Editing and Production?